aarondwi/antri/README.md

     * try simple array as internal DS + a b-tree/skiplist for index order, to reduce the number of swapping (also removes all usage of orderedmap)
     * Use multiple internal queue (but because pull-model, comes problem to decide how to get from those)

-3. use batching on internal api, e.g. on re-put dead task to wal and queue
+3. use batching on internal api, e.g. on re-put dead task to wal and queue -> also allow atomic publish

 4. allow all API to use batching, to reduce network round trip